jswaff/chess4j/README.md

 ## Roadmap

-There may be another minor release or two on the 5.x line, but the main focus of development going forward is to implement a neural network.
+Currently the main focus of development is to implement a neural network.

 You can see the combined Prophet / chess4j backlog here: https://trello.com/b/dhcOEaCO/chess4j-board .